Skip to main content ] Facebook Twitter Member area

 If an issue comes up that impacts you in the bedroom, it is important to discuss this with your partner.

-While talking about sex can be awkward, it can be really important to learn about each other and what you like and dislike.
+While talking about sex can be awkward, it can be really important to learn about each other and what you like or dislike.

-“What I find is couples don’t have a language to talk about it, they aren’t even sure, really, how to refer to what they engage in or their body parts or what they like and don’t like,” says Ms Shaw.
+“What I find is couples don’t have a language to talk about it, they aren’t even sure, really, how to refer to what they engage in or their body parts or what they like and don’t like,” Ms Shaw said.

-While it isn’t uncommon for older people to have engaged in a sexual relationship without discussing it often, these couples can experience a “cold start” when these awkward conversations do arise.
+While it’s common for older people to have engaged in a sexual relationship without discussing it often, these couples can experience a ‘cold start’ when these awkward conversations arise.

 Having open conversations about what issues or problems you may be facing in the bedroom can make all the difference.